Story of Ahikar: Origins and development

-'chief cupbearer, keeper of the signet, and in charge of administrations of the accounts under King Sennacherib of Assyria', and later under Esarhaddon (Tob.
-1:21–22 NRSV).
-When Tobit lost his sight, Ahikar [Αχιαχαρος] took care of him for two years.
-Ahikar and his nephew Nadab [Νασβας] were present at the wedding of Tobit's son, Tobias (2:10; 11:18).
-Shortly before his death, Tobit said to his son: 'See, my son, what Nadab did to Ahikar who had reared him.
-Was he not, while still alive, brought down into the earth?
-For God repaid him to his face for this shameful treatment.
-Ahikar came out into the light, but Nadab went into the eternal darkness, because he tried to kill Ahikar.
-Because he gave alms, Ahikar escaped the fatal trap that Nadab had set for him, but Nadab fell into it himself, and was destroyed' (14:10 NRSV).

-(Note: The Codex Sinaiticus Greek Text, which the NRSV follows, has "Nadab."
-The Greek Text of the Codices Vaticanus and Alexandrinus calls this person "Aman".)
+The Codex Sinaiticus Greek Text, which the New Revised Standard Version follows, has "Nadab."
+The Greek Text of the Codices Vaticanus and Alexandrinus calls this person "Aman".

 It has been contended that there are traces of the legend even in the New Testament, and there is a striking similarity between it and the Life of Aesop by Maximus Planudes (ch. xxiii–xxxii).
 An eastern sage Achaicarus is mentioned by Strabo.
-It would seem, therefore, that the legend was undoubtedly oriental in origin, though the relationship of the various versions can scarcely be recovered.
+It would seem, therefore, that the legend was undoubtedly Near Eastern in origin, though the relationship of the various versions can scarcely be recovered.
 Elements of the Ahikar story have also been found in Demotic Egyptian.
-British classicist Stephanie West has argued that the story of Croesus in Herodotus as an adviser to Cyrus II is another manifestation of the Ahikar story.
+British classicist Stephanie West has argued that the story of Croesus in Herodotus as an adviser to Cyrus the Great is another manifestation of the Ahiqar story.
 A full Greek translation of the Story of Ahikar was made at some point, but it does not survive.
 It was, however, the basis for translations into Old Slavonic and Romanian.

 There are five surviving Classical Syriac recensions of the Story and evidence for an older Syriac version as well.
 The latter was translated into Armenian and Arabic.
-Some Ahikar elements were transferred to Luqman in the Arabic adaptations.
-The Georgian and Old Turkic translations are based on the Armenian, while the Ethiopic is derived from the Arabic, influence of which is also apparent in Modern Syriac versions.
+Some Ahiqar elements were transferred to Luqman in the Arabic adaptations.
+The Georgian and Old Turkic translations are based on the Armenian, while the Ethiopic is derived from the Arabic, influence of which is also apparent in Suret versions now.

+Legacy

+In modern folkloristics, the story of Achikar gives its name, in the international Aarne-Thompson-Uther Index, to tale type ATU 922A, Achikar (or Achiqar).